 Cranberries are a staple for this time of year, but I always like to try something different from the traditional cranberry sauce.
 My suggestion?
 Skip serving them in a bowl and use them in a stellar mostarda-topped crostini appetizer.
 Mostarda is a traditional Italian condiment that combines sweet cooked fruit with a savory mustard sauce; it's often served with meat, which would make it perfect for topping pork or turkey.
 I was ready to try something new, so I baked up some crostini and topped them with a triple-creme goat brie, finishing with a spoonful of flavorful mostarda.
 Trust me: you won't miss cranberry sauce once you start popping these tasty apps.
 Keep reading for the recipe.

-1 medium blood orange or 1 medium orange To serve as an appetizer: Makes about 2 cups mostarda (roughly 30 crostini).
+- 1 medium blood orange or 1 medium orange

 2 sprigs fresh rosemary